-In 2014, there were seven hardship requests under the public housing rent policy and two hardship requests under the voucher program rent policy.
-Five of the public housing requests and none of the voucher program requests were approved.
+In 2015, there were thirteen hardship requests under the public housing rent policy and ninety-eight (98) hardship requests under the voucher program rent policy.
+Twelve of the public housing requests were approved and 64 of the voucher program requests were approved, while the remaining 34 were referred to the ADA Committee.

 Seattle Housing Authority began implementing rent reforms in 2001.
 However, meaningful data from that time period for staffing and hours spent on recertifications is unavailable.
-We therefore use 2009 as the baseline year for recertification metrics because data is available and because this year precedes the most recent round of rent policy strategies that had a measurable impact on staff hours, including implementation of triennial recertifications in the HCV program.
+We therefore use 2009 as the baseline year for recertification metrics because data is available and because this year precedes implementation of a round of rent policy strategies that had a measurable impact on staff hours, including implementation of triennial recertifications in the HCV program.
 Seattle Housing Authority conducted a 2013 time study to determine the amount of staff time spent on public housing annual and interim recertifications and a 2011 time study for the HCV program.
 Reported costs in this category reflect only staff wages attributable to conducting certifications and do not include benefits, taxes, or costs for resources such as postage and paper.
 Total wages are calculated by multiplying median wage rates for the staff positions times the amount of time per certification times the number of certifications.
 This methodology is used rather than total wages because many staff are engaged in a number of activities not related to certifications, such as processing work orders.